joinpursuit/Pursuit-Core-iOS-DSA-Practice/Hash-Table-Practice.md

 </br>

 <pre>
-5. What is a collision?
+5. What is a collision and how can it be resolved?
 </pre>

 </br>